SNMP 161

 This will scan for open SNMP (UDP port 161) across the IP range

-and output the results to theopen-snmp.txt
+10.11.1.1-254and output the results to theopen-snmp.txtfile.

-Brute-forcing SNMP Community Strings with onesixtyone
+Brute-forcing SNMP Community Strings with onesixtyone:

-:Create a community string file with common values:
+onesixtyone:Create a community string file with common values:

 The above command adds common SNMP community strings (

-) into a file calledcommunity
+public,private,manager) into a file calledcommunity.

 Create a list of IPs to scan:

-to brute-force SNMP on the created IP list:
+Run onesixtyone to brute-force SNMP on the created IP list:

 SNMP Walk: